PardisTaghavi/real_time_tracking_AB3DMOT/README.md

 The Code will be published before 30th of June and is not complete now.

 # Real_Time_Tracking_AB3DMOT
-Modification of "AB3DMOT" code for real-time tracking in ROS
+"AB3DMOT" code for real-time tracking in ROS
 ----------------------------------------------------------------------

-- clone the repo:
+- clone this repo:

 ```git clone https://github.com/PardisTaghavi/real_time_tracking_AB3DMOT.git ```

 - create conda environments with the required libraries: